 Before every Arsenal fixture, we’ll bring you a Scouting Report on the Gunners’ next opponents.

-Norwich City visit Emirates Stadium in the Premier League on Saturday, to find out more, we asked tactical expert Michael Cox and journalist Michael Bailey.
+Arsène Wenger's side host Norwich in the Premier League on Saturday.
+To find out more, we asked tactical expert Michael Cox.

 Copyright 2023 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.